Edward Caird: Life

 Caird as caricatured by Spy (Leslie Ward) in Vanity Fair, April 1895.

-The younger brother of the theologian John Caird, he was the son of engineer John Caird, the proprietor of Caird & Company, born at Greenock in Renfrewshire, and educated at Greenock Academy and the Universities of Glasgow and Oxford (B.A.
+The younger brother of the theologian John Caird, he was the son of engineer John Caird, the proprietor of Caird & Company, born at Greenock in Renfrewshire, and educated at Greenock Academy, the University of Glasgow, and Balliol College, Oxford (B.A.
 1863).
-He was a Fellow and Tutor of Merton College from 1864 to 1866.
+He was a Fellow and Tutor of Merton College, Oxford from 1864 to 1866.

 In 1866, he was appointed to the Chair of Moral Philosophy at Glasgow, which he held until 1893.
 In that year he became Master of Balliol College, from which he retired in 1907.
 In 1894 he was made an Honorary Fellow of Merton College.

 He was elected an Honorary Fellow of the Royal Society of Edinburgh in 1900.

 In May 1902 he was at Carnavon to receive the honorary degree D.Litt.
 (Doctor of Letters) from the University of Wales during the ceremony to install the Prince of Wales (later King George V) as Chancellor of that university.

 He was a founder member of the Glasgow and West of Scotland Association for Women's Suffrage, alongside his wife, Caroline.

 The philosopher John Watson was among his pupils at the University of Glasgow.

 He died in Oxford on 1 November 1908 and was buried there in St Sepulchres Cemetery.

 Caird was a Hegelian idealist and was an important contributor to the British idealist movement.